SWorster/MotheterRemote/README.md

 ### Change the configs file

-You'll need to edit the configs file with TBD
+You'll need to edit the `configs` file with the appropriate data for your setup.
+Change the info for the host computer, main RPi, radio RPi (if applicable), sensor, and socket connection.
+It's not recommended to change values in the text formatting, timing, and miscellaneous sections.

-## Set up cronjobs
+### Set up cronjobs

 We'll need to set up new cron jobs for the Raspberry Pi (or both, if using a radio setup).
 Read the `scripts/cronjobs.txt` file to see which jobs to add where.
 In a terminal, type `crontab -e` to add a new cron job.